Search for Teams chat data for on-premises users

 The IncludeUserAppContent parameter is used to specify the cloud-based storage for the user or users who are specified by the ExchangeLocation parameter.
 The AllowNotFoundExchangeLocationsEnabled allows you to search the cloud-based storage for on-premises users.
 When you use the

 $truevalue for this parameter, the search doesn't try to validate the existence of the mailbox before it runs.
 This is required to search the cloud-based storage for on-premises users because this cloud-based storage doesn't resolve as a regular cloud-based mailbox.

-The following example searches for Teams chats (which are instant messages) that contain keyword "redstone" in the cloud-based storage for Sara Davis, who is an on-premises user in the Contoso organization.
+The following example searches for Teams chats that contain keyword "redstone" in the cloud-based storage for Sara Davis, who is an on-premises user in the Contoso organization.

-New-ComplianceSearch "Redstone_Search" -ContentMatchQuery "redstone AND kind:im" -ExchangeLocation firstname.lastname@example.org -IncludeUserAppContent $true -AllowNotFoundExchangeLocationsEnabled $true
+New-ComplianceSearch "Redstone_Search" -ContentMatchQuery "redstone AND (kind:im AND kind:microsoftteams)" -ExchangeLocation firstname.lastname@example.org -IncludeUserAppContent $true -AllowNotFoundExchangeLocationsEnabled $true

 After you create a search, be sure to use the Start-ComplianceSearch cmdlet to run the search.